Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 **[Global Coverage]** <br />
 While NDVI is a widely used metric for greenness assessment but it cannot differentiate between different vegetation types, such as tree vs grass.
 Here we added the `land_cover` function that percentage of different land cover types (vegetation and other types of land cover/land use) within a specified distance for given location(s).
 The input for the function is address_location, which should be an `sf dataframe` either point or polygon with projected Coordinate Reference System (CRS) information.
 If no CRS/projection information is provided, the function will automatically project the address location to WGS 84 / World Mercator.

-The user have the option to provide a raster file with land cover values.
+The user has the option to provide a raster file with land cover values.
 When this is not provided, the [esa-worldcover](https://planetarycomputer.microsoft.com/dataset/esa-worldcover) data set of Planetary Computer will be used to calculate the land cover.

-In the code chunk and figure below an example is given for the Amsterdam area, where we estimated different land cover types present around each buildings within the given search area.
-It illustrates an example of land cover within a Euclidean buffer of 300m.
+In the code chunk and figure below an example is given for the Amsterdam area, where we estimated different land cover types present around each building within the given search area.
+It illustrates an example of land cover within an Euclidean buffer of 300m.
 It showcases more than 25k buildings, and the land cover is determined based on the given buffer zone.

 ``` r
 #We can use the OSM to extract building footprint data